Timothy T. Hsieh

 Bio:

-Timothy T. Hsieh (pronounced “Shay”) joined the faculty of the Oklahoma City University School of Law in the Fall of 2021, where he focuses his research, teaching and scholarship in the areas of Intellectual Property (“IP”) as well as Law & Technology, particularly in Patent Law, Antitrust Law, Trademark Law, Copyright Law, Trade Secret Law, hybrids between all of those IP forms, Computer, Internet & Social Media Law, Information Technology & Privacy Law, Blockchain & Artificial Intelligence (“AI”) Law, Law & Literature/Film, Entertainment & Sports Law, and Asian American Legal Studies.
+Timothy T. Hsieh (pronounced “Shay”) joined the faculty of the Oklahoma City University School of Law (“OCU Law”) in the Fall of 2021, where he focuses his research, teaching and scholarship in the areas of Intellectual Property (“IP”) as well as Law & Technology, particularly in Artificial Intelligence (“AI”), Antitrust & Competition Law, Administrative Law, Legislation & Regulation, Patent Law, Trademark Law, Copyright Law, Trade Secret Law, Right of Publicity and Name-Image-Likeness (“NIL”), hybrids between all those IP forms, Computer, Internet & Social Media Law, Information Technology & Privacy Law, Blockchain, Law & Literature/Film, Entertainment & Sports Law, and Asian American Legal Studies.
+He has also visited National Taiwan University College of Law in Taipei, Taiwan as a Visiting Associate Professor; Meiji University School of Law in Tokyo, Japan as a Visiting Scholar; and the University of Manchester Law School in Manchester, England as a Visiting Research Fellow.

 Professor Hsieh also acquired a Master of Laws (LL.M.) degree – with a Law & Technology (IP) certificate focus – from the University of California Berkeley School of Law, consistently ranked the top #1 U.S. law school in IP by the U.S. News and World Reports law school rankings, where he was elected into the Dean’s Circle, received “High Honors” (the highest achievable grade or an A+ equivalent) in Patent Law, Trademark Law, Copyright Law, Administrative Law & Antitrust Law, and worked as an Articles Editor on the Berkeley Technology Law Journal, the most cited technology law journal in the nation.
-He was also a Senior Visiting Scholar at Berkeley Law, where his Research Advisor was Professor Daniel Farber.
+He was also a Senior Visiting Scholar at Berkeley Law, where his Research Advisor was Professor Daniel Farber, a Co-Lecturer at Catholic University Columbus School of Law, and a Legal Researcher with Thomson-Reuters.
+In addition, Professor Hsieh obtained a Bachelor of Laws (LL.B.) degree with Second Class Honours from the University of London in 2024, where he received a Certificate of Excellence for “Exceptional Performance” (top performing student in a level 4, 5 or 6 module with over 16,000 students worldwide) – for the highest score in IP (72).

 Publications